mindspore-ai/docs/docs/mindspore/source_en/design/overview.md

 ## Overview

-Artificial intelligence (AI) frameworks have been in development for nearly 10 years, and four main lines drive the evolution and development of AI frameworks:
+Artificial intelligence (AI) frameworks have been in development for more than a decade, and four main lines drive the evolution and development of AI frameworks:

 1. For developers: Balance efficiency and operation performance of algorithm development.
 2. For hardware: Fully utilize the performance of the chip and cluster.